andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![MongoDB complex data types](images/mongodb-complex-data-types.png)

 MongoDB has relationships.
 This is right.
-But MongoDB does not have referential integrity
+But MongoDB does not have referential integrity.
+Using references will allow us to make searches similar to use a join in a SQL database.

 # Redis